ezwang8/customer_banking/README.md

    python --version
    ```

-   depending on your system, you may need to use this instead:
+   Depending on the system, use:

    ```bash
    python3 --version